Skorpio (magazine): History and profile

 The magazine eventually closed in Argentina in 1996.

 The Italian version

-The Italian version of the magazine was launched in Italy in 1977 by Lancio Editore (now Editoriale Aurea), the same publisher of Lanciostory.
-Initially devoted almost entirely to the Argentine productions, since the early 1980s the Italian magazine gradually started including Italian and French-Belgian comics, and more rarely also American comics.
+The Italian version of the magazine was launched in Italy in 1977 by Lancio Editore (now Eura Editoriale), the same publisher of Lanciostory.
+Initially devoted almost entirely to Argentine productions, since the early 1980s the Italian magazine gradually started including Italian and French-Belgian comics, and more rarely also American comics.

-A weekly collection series, Raccolta Skorpio, is published from 2000.
+A weekly collection series, Raccolta Skorpio, was published in 2000.